blocknetdx/documentation/docs/blockdx/trading.md

 	The Blocknet wallet and the wallets that are being traded out of must remain open and unlocked during trading.
 If the Blocknet wallet is closed, any open orders will automatically be cancelled.

 ??? example "Order History"
-	At the bottom-right corner of Block DX you can find the trade history.
+	In the bottom-right area of Block DX you can find the trade history.
 The trade history information is gathered only for the wallets that are configured.
 Therefore, the trade history will only show the orders that have been completed since Blocknet wallet and wallets for the currently viewed market have been opened and unlocked.
 If the Blocknet wallet is restarted, this information will be cleared and no longer visible.

 	![Trade History](/img/blockdx/trade-history.png)